 Here are some of the top farms to visit near Sugar Mountain.

-- Elk River Evergreens, 60 Buck Mountain Road, Elk Park.
-11 miles from Sugar.
+TOP PICK: Elk River Evergreens, 60 Buck Mountain Road, Elk Park.
+11 miles from Sugar (pic above).
 Find your perfect Christmas tree up to 20 feet tall!
 Find wreaths, greenery, shirts and festive décor in the gift shop.
 Enjoy hayrides on many weekends, along with complementary hot cocoa, hot apple cider and popcorn.
-Avoid large crowds by choosing your tree early, Tag it, call them when you are ready to have it cut, then pick it up.
-For traditional choose & cut, they will be open the weekend of November 14 & 15 and daily Nov 20-Dec 5, including Thanksgiving.
+Their choose & cut is open the weekend of November 13 & 14 and daily Nov 20-Dec 5, including Thanksgiving.
 Second nearby location (121 Brook Shell Rd, Elk Park) has the taller trees.
 For info, go to their website or call 828-387-7695.

 Christmas Corner Choose & Cut, 2870 Linville Falls Highway, Newland.
 9 miles from Sugar.
 Pick from Fraser Fir, Norway Spruce or White Pine.
 Open 7 days a week beginning November 19, 2021 until they sell-out (usually by Dec 5th or so).
 For info, go to their website or call 828-733-4850.

-- Twin Pines Nursery, 87 Twin Pines Lane, Newland (Pineola), has been growing trees for 30+ years.
+Twin Pines Nursery, 87 Twin Pines Lane, Newland (Pineola), has been growing trees for 30+ years.
 Choose and cut your Fraser Fir, Canaan Fir and Turkish fir – up to 14 feet tall.
 Biltmore House recently adorned one of their 35 foot tree.
 Very popular is their selection of Charlie Brown Trees for $5-15.
 Roast marshmallows and warm by firepits.
-You may pre select your tree in October or November and arrange pick-up.
-Or come mid November through Dec 24th.
+Open mid November through Dec 24th.
 Typically, they are open mornings midweek and all day on weekends.
 Call 828-387-0857 for latest hours before you go.

 Christmas Tree Tips